 - Function Services

-In conclusion, an interesting line of products that do not fill the endless range of ESRI, represent an economic alternative for the user with more than 25 tools.
-That now adds to the List of software we have reviewed.
+In conclusion, an interesting line of products that although they do not fill the endless range of ESRI, represent an economic alternative for the user with more than 25 tools.
+Which now adds to the List of software we have reviewed.